romilly/pi-towers-workshop/README.md

 I'm writing the workbook as a mind map (see plan/workshop-content.mm in this GitHub project).

-I will then use my fm2md python script to convert the mindmap to Markdown in the format required by Leanpub.
+I'm using my fm2md python script to convert the mindmap to Markdown in the format required by Leanpub.